insight-creative/Insight-Creative-2021/content/work/domino/index.md

   - Digital
   - Media
 testimonial:
-  copy: “The team from Insight Creative has been a huge support and extension of our brand over the years.
+  copy: The team from Insight Creative has been a huge support and extension of our brand over the years.
 It’s no coincidence that ‘creative’ is in their name, and that is what they deliver on all counts.
-We’ve used larger agencies in the past, but none compare to the level of professionalism and creative strength the Insight team provides.”
+We’ve used larger agencies in the past, but none compare to the level of professionalism and creative strength the Insight team provides.
   name: Tara Abbott
   client: Domino Global Events Marketing Manager
 draft: false